kartben/fog05/URI.md

 > * virtual_bridge
 > * virtual_interface
 >
->  action, query and fragment depend on level
+>	~~action,~~ query and fragment depend on level
+> Action are part of the JSON Object, see below some JSON object types
 >
+> At node level is possible to monitor information about a node and manage is lifecycle, the same is possible at id_of_resource level and id_of_subresource level
 >
-> At node level is possible to monitor information about a node and manage is lifecycle, the same is possible at id_of_resource level and id_of_subresource level

 > All values must be JSON objects